 |Availability:||The high-throughput research laboratory is a capability within Argonne’s Chemical Sciences and Engineering Division and is available as a resource both within Argonne and to collaborators from outside organizations.|

-“High-Throughput Synthesis, ORR Activity Modeling, and Testing of non-PGM PEMFC Cathode Catalysts,” Deborah J. Myers (Primary Contact), Xiaoping Wang, Sheldon Lee, Magali Ferrandon, Nancy N. Kariuki, and Theodore Krause, FY 2015 Progress Report for the Fuel Cell Technologies Office, U.S. Department of Energy.
+“High-Throughput Synthesis, ORR Activity Modeling, and Testing of non-PGM PEMFC Cathode Catalysts,” Deborah J. Myers (Primary Contact), Xiaoping Wang, Sheldon Lee, Magali Ferrandon, Nancy N. Kariuki, and Theodore Krause, FY 2015 Progress Report for the Hydrogen and Fuel Cell Technologies Office, U.S. Department of Energy.

 |Benefit:||The combinatorial and/or high-throughput characterization of materials coupled with the combinatorial and/or high-throughput synthesis of materials can accelerate the identification and development of new PGM-free electrocatalysts with targeted ORR activities and stability.
 The exploration of variable space can also accelerate electrode fabrication and performance testing at relevant current densities.
 Besides accelerating the testing of materials and electrode structures in the fuel cell environment, the 25-electrode cell also has the advantage of requiring minimal quantities of catalyst for each electrode since each electrode has an active area of only 1.27 cm2.|